thesarfo/C-essentials/README.md

 This repository contains mini-projects I have built with C It currently contains:

-1. A circumference and radius calculator
+1. Circumference and radius calculator
+2. Hypotenuse calculator

 I will be updating it occassionally.